brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 ```
 :::

-But it's... really not the best for `tuple`:
+But having to manually serialize and deserialize all the elements of a `Tuple` is pretty tedious:

 ::: std
 ```cpp